Kishansevanan/Stock-Market-Prediction/README.md

 # Stock-Market-Prediction
-Live Stock Prognosticate using Machine Learning and Python
+Live Stock Prognosticate using Machine Learning and Python.